papaludwig/ansible-tutorials/ec2inventory/README.md

 ````
 pip install boto
 ````
 3. Now you're ready to use ec2.py, so go ahead and grab it.
-(You may want to have it live in /etc/ansible, or wherever your hosts file would normally be for the role you're workig with)
+(You may want to have it live in /etc/ansible, or wherever your hosts file would normally be for the role you're working with)
 ````
 cd /etc/ansible
 wget https://raw.githubusercontent.com/ansible/ansible/devel/contrib/inventory/ec2.py